zxeltor/zpownage/README.md

 # ZPownage [![GitHub release (latest by date)](https://img.shields.io/github/v/release/zxeltor/zpownage)](https://github.com/zxeltor/zpownage/releases/latest)
-A World of Warcraft addon which tracks player kills, and awards the player with Unreal Tournament style achievements.
+A World of Warcraft addon which tracks party kills, and awards the player with Unreal Tournament style achievements.

 ![ZPownageLogo](/Screenshots/BoomkinDance_400x400.png?v17-10-2021)

 ## Overview
-This addon tracks player kills, and awards the player with Unreal Tournament style achievements.
+This addon tracks party kills, and awards the player with Unreal Tournament style achievements.
 Achievements for multi-kills and killing sprees are displayed to the user as a flash of text in the middle of the screen, along with audio playback of the Unreal Tournament Announcer.

 __Note:__ This addon is for fun only.
 This has no affect on your official in game statistics tracked by Blizzard.

+## Versions
+v2.0.0 - Initial commit for WOW Midnight (c12.+).
+Midnight has brought about several changes to this addon.
+Due to new API combat restrictions, this addon can no longer track kills by player, or send messages in chat channels.
+For the time being, bragging is limited to emotes, and kills are tracked at the party level.

 ## Details
-The addon maintains a list of units attacked by the player while in combat.
-Each unit killed by the player while in combat is counted as a kill.
-When the player reaches certain consecutive kill achievements, a message is displayed to the screen, along with an audio file playback from the Unreal Tournament Announcer.
+The addon tracks the number of units killed by the players party.
+When certain consecutive kill achievements are reached, a message is displayed to the screen, along with an audio file playback from the Unreal Tournament Announcer.

-Your consecutive kill count is reset when you enter a new zone, or player death occurs.
+The consecutive kill count is reset when you enter a new zone, or player death occurs.
 This puts you back at the bottom of the achievement list.

 __Note(s):__
 * If you attack a unit, then leave combat with the unit before they die, you won't get credit for the kill.
-* Group unit kills don't count towards a players kill count, unless the player actually attacked the killed unit.

 ## Kill Scoring